Located in: Montagne & Val de Reims: Vesle et Ardre

 - Perrard-Trichet (RC), whose range includes a vintage Champagne.

 - Perrier-Fourny (RC)

 - Pointillart & Fils (RC), has 6 ha of vineyards.
-The range includes two vintage Champagnes; the regular composed of 50% Chardonnay and 50% Pinot Noir (refers to the 2007 vintage), and Rencontre composed of 60% Chardonnay and 40% Pinot Noir.
+The range includes two vintage Champagnes; the regular Millésime composed of 50% Chardonnay and 50% Pinot Noir (refers to the 2007 vintage), and Rencontre composed of 60% Chardonnay and 40% Pinot Noir.
 The range also includes a non-vintage Blanc de Blancs en barriques, which is oak barrel-vinified.
 The company name is Nectar du Terroir.

 - Varry-Lefèvre (RC), has 4 ha of vineyards with 80% Pinot Noir, 15% Chardonnay, and 5% Pinot Meunier.
 The vintage Champagne is composed of 75% Pinot Noir and 25% Chardonnay.
 When it is sold with more age it is called Vieux Millésime.

-- Vély-Prodhomme, has 3 ha of vineyards.
+- Vély-Prodhomme (RC, Facebook page), has 3 ha of vineyards.
 Marquise des Anges is a vintage Champagne composed of 60% Chardonnay and 40% Pinot Noir (refers to the 2011 vintage).
 The range also includes a vintage blanc de blancs.